-Some VMI writers have a body of work (poems or short fiction or nonfiction pieces) and need help to identify what does and does not belong in the manuscript.
+Some VMI writers have a body of work (poems or short fiction or nonfiction pieces) and need help to identify the pieces that do or do not belong in the manuscript.
 Others have a smaller body of work but a compelling idea for a manuscript and need assistance in focusing and developing their manuscript.

-The majority of applicants are accepted, with the understanding that the writers who do apply are committed to an intensive program of effort and learning to produce an improved manuscript.
+We accept a majority of our applicants, based on the understanding that the writers who do apply are committed to an intensive program of effort and learning to produce an improved manuscript.
 As our name suggests, this is an intensive program: we encourage applications only from those willing to make the commitment.

 Please contact us if you have questions that are unanswered by the website.

-VMI writers’ time commitment will vary depending on three things: the goals set by the mentor and writer for each consult; how much work the manuscript needs; how much time the writer has to focus on the manuscript.
-A minimum of time required would be 15 hours a week.
+VMI writers’ time commitment will vary depending on three things: the goals set by the mentor and writer for each consult; how much work the manuscript needs; and how much time the writer has to focus on the manuscript.
+Writers should expect to spend a minimum of 10 hours a week on their manuscript.
 Occasionally, due to other commitments, a VMI writer will “miss” a week or two but more often, VMI writers choose to maximize this time and frequently devote more than 15 hours a week.

 Keep up to date with VMI news and application information by subscribing to our mailing list.